RaymondBrien/farrenc-trio/README.md

     - Clickable tables, links or sections of the website which unfold through animation via react.
 - Events calendar integration
     - The ability to subscribe to a dedicated google calendar or online database of the trio's upcoming concerts which would input event details directly into your chosen online calendar with just a few taps.
+- Responsive table in the services section which contains further information about more repertoire as the ensemble's programmes expand.

 ## Tools & Technologies Used